Michelle Pokopac has visited 18th-century England, Planet Soccer Girl and the Himalayas — without ever leaving an Atlanta stage.

 She’s nothing if not versatile.

-When she’s not onstage, she’s also a teaching artist, part-time box office employee at the Alliance and part-time a standardized patient — a common way for Atlanta performers to act and pay bills.
+When she’s not onstage, she’s also a teaching artist, a part time Alliance box-office employee and a part time standardized patient — a common way for Atlanta performers to act and pay bills.

 Since The Wolves closed, she’s focused on auditions for TV pilot season and getting film work.
 Also high on her to-do list: helping produce a second East by Southeast Festival, an event that supports and develops Asian artists in Atlanta.
 Pokopac, an only child, is Korean American; her dad is Caucasian, her mom from Seoul, South Korea.